IwakuraRein/IwakuraRein.github.io/docs/cheat_sheets/cpp.md

     char e;
   };
   struct C { // size 24.
-    // padding is not sizeof(B) but still sizeof(int). nested structures doesn't change padding
+    // padding is not sizeof(A) but still sizeof(int). nested structures doesn't change padding
     // but sizeof(aa) is still A's size. int a;  // 8
     A aa;   // 16
   };
-  struct C { // size 24.
-    // padding is not sizeof(B) but still sizeof(int). nested structures doesn't change padding
-    // but sizeof(aa) is still A's size. int a;  // 8
-    A aa;   // 16
-  };
   struct D { // size 24.
-    // padding is not sizeof(B) but still sizeof(int). nested structures doesn't change padding
+    // padding is not sizeof(A) but still sizeof(int). nested structures doesn't change padding
     // but sizeof(aa) is still A's size. int a; // 8
     A aa;  // 16